jwjeffr/mc-md/README.md

 sbatch mc.slurm
 ```

 If you open `mc.slurm`, you'll see where the LAMMPS executable is defined.
 You can change this to your own executable if you have one.
+The potential in this repo is from the NIST entry [here](https://www.ctcms.nist.gov/potentials/entry/2018--Choi-W-M-Jo-Y-H-Sohn-S-S-et-al--Co-Ni-Cr-Fe-Mn/)